 - Scratching or pawing at the ear(s)

-- Discharge or odor around the ear(s)
+- Green or brown discharge or odor around the ear(s)

 - Sensitivity or pain around the ear(s)